UPDATE – JANUARY 13, 2021 – UNIVERSAL FIX FOR SAFETYNET (ALL THANKS TO kdrag0n)

-Now, once again go to the Magisk Manager > Modules and then press the Plus button.
-Now, we need to install the ‘EdExposed Module’ and as mentioned above there are two versions to choose from.
+Now, once again, go to the Magisk Manager > Modules and then press the Plus button.
+Now, we need to install the ‘EdExposed Module,’ and as mentioned above, there are two versions to choose from.
 You have to try and see which one works for your device.
-We will recommend starting with ‘Yahfa’ version first.
+We will recommend starting with the ‘Yahfa’ version first.
 Once again, once installed, reboot the phone.
-After reboot, once again confirm if the module installed properly.
+After reboot, once again confirm if the module is installed properly.

 Now, go to the File Manager and then install the ‘EdExposed Manager’ via the APK file.
 You will see the App in the App Drawer.